triviality/old_blog_that_supports_sage/_posts/2014-12-25-Holiday-Harmonograph.md

 And watch as the pen draws your worries away!

+.

+.

-*Click inside the colored box to choose a color.
-Then click outside and watch it update.*
+*(Click inside the colored box to choose a color.
+Then click outside and watch it update.)*

 <div class="auto_out">
   <script type="text/x-sage">